SaschaBrunnerCH/realtime-geops-api/README.md

 1. **WebSocket Connection** - The app connects to the geOps Realtime API via WebSocket
 2. **Bounding Box Subscription** - Subscribes to vehicle updates within the visible map extent
 3. **Trajectory Processing** - Receives trajectory data with time intervals for position interpolation
+4. **StreamLayer Rendering** - Vehicle positions are streamed to an client-side StreamLayer via `sendMessageToClient()` for efficient real-time updates
-4. **Animation Loop** - Uses `requestAnimationFrame` to smoothly animate vehicles between known positions
+5. **Animation Loop** - Uses `requestAnimationFrame` to smoothly animate vehicles between known positions
-5. **Scale-Based Decluttering** - Icons and vehicle types adapt based on zoom level (see below)
+6. **Scale-Based Decluttering** - Icons and vehicle types adapt based on zoom level (see below)

 ### Implementation Details

+- **StreamLayer ID system**: Each vehicle has a `TRACKID` (stable, identifies the vehicle) and each update message has a unique `OBJECTID` (increments with every position update).
+StreamLayer requires unique OBJECTIDs to process new observations, while TRACKID groups observations by vehicle.
+- **StreamLayer purge options**: Configured with `maxObservations: 1` to show only the latest position per vehicle, and `ageReceived: 1` to auto-remove stale features after 1 minute.
+- **OBJECTID overflow protection**: The counter resets at 1 billion to prevent overflow (safe since old features are purged).
 - **FPS reporting**: Calculated over rolling ~1s windows from the animation loop and updated periodically.
 - **Memory display**: Uses the non-standard `performance.memory` API which is available in Chromium-based browsers; other browsers will show `N/A`.
 - **BBox update threshold**: The subscription only refreshes when the extent changes beyond ~5% in size or center shift to avoid excessive WebSocket re-subscriptions.